The Effect of Gamma Rays on Man-in-the-Moon Marigolds

 The Effect of Gamma Rays on Man-in-the-Moon Marigolds is a play written by Paul Zindel, a playwright and science teacher.
 Zindel received the 1971 Pulitzer Prize for Drama and a New York Drama Critics' Circle Award for the work.

+The play centers around a project for a science fair and the family life of the protagonist.
+It was performed throughout the 20th century and made into a film.

 Productions

 The play's world premiere happened in the 1964/1965 season at the Alley Theatre in Houston.

 The play premiered Off-Broadway at the Mercer Arts Center on April 7, 1970, and closed on May 14, 1972, after 819 performances.
-Directed by Melvin Bernhardt, the cast featured Swoosie Kurtz (Janice Vickery), Amy Levitt (Ruth), Judith Lowry (Nanny), Pamela Payton-Wright (Tillie), and Sada Thompson (Beatrice).
+Directed by Melvin Bernhardt, the cast featured Swoosie Kurtz (Janice Vickery), Amy Levitt (Ruth), Judith Lowry (Nanny), Pamela Payton-Wright (Tillie), and Sada Thompson (Beatrice) and Joan Blondell (Beatrice).

 A touring production produced by Theatre Now and directed by Leland Ball, starring Teresa Wright (Beatrice), Alexandra Stoddart (Tillie), Robin Nolan (Ruth), Helen Ross (Nanny), and Carol Potter (Janice Vickery), toured from October 13, 1972, until February 8, 1973.

 The play was presented on Broadway at the Biltmore Theatre, from March 9, 1978 (previews) to March 26, 1978.
 Directed by A. J. Antoon, the cast included Shelley Winters (Beatrice), Carol Kane (Tillie), Lolly Boroff (Janice Vickery), Isabella Hoopes (Nanny), and Lori Shelle (Ruth).

 The Oregon Shakespeare Festival also produced the play in 1978 at its intimate Black Swan theater, directed by William Glover.